abhinavomanakuttan/KTU-LAB-WORKS/OS Lab/README.md

 ---

+---

+## Experiment No: 4

+### AIM
+To perform file I/O using system calls in Linux such as creating, opening, reading, writing, and closing files using low-level system calls.

+### Programs

+1. **Creating a New File**
+   [Write a program to create a new file using system calls in Linux.] ()

+2. **Program to Create, Open, Write, and Read a File**
+   [Write a program that performs the following operations:]  ()
+   - Creates a new file (if it doesn't exist).
+   - Opens the file for writing and reading.
+   - Writes some data into the file.
+   - Reads and displays the data from the file.

+---

 ### Instructions
 - Ensure proper use of shell scripting conventions.
 - For C programs in Experiment 3, compile and run them on a Linux environment to test functionality.